workbyfreed/workbyfreed/README.md

 - Hi, I’m @workbyfreed
-- Languages; Python, JavaScript, php, html, css
+- Languages: Python, php, JavaScript, html, css
-- Daily driver; Manjaro
+- Daily driver: Manjaro
-- I’m currently learning Data Analytics
 - I've been working within IT leading devteams as product manager/owner for 15 years and doing some, mostly frontend, stuff myself.
-  Now looking into data mining, analytics and statistics to see what data can tell us.
+  Now looking into data engineering, data mining, analytics and statistics to see what data can tell us.
-- Interest outside of IT; Coffee, Photography, Playing the Sax
+- Interest outside of IT; Coffee, Photography, Playing the Sax (well, trying to).
 - https://danfreed.se

-Planning to fill my GutHub with some fun Data Analytics projects.<br/>
+-
 See you around!

 <!---